 The 4 stages of digital maturity

-Google and Boston Consulting Group (BCG) created a framework to measure organizations’ digital maturity.
+Google and Boston Consulting Group (BCG) created a framework to measure organizations’ digital maturity level.
 The problem is that few organizations make it past the first two steps (Nascent and Emerging) of digital maturity.
 While each step might sound simple, implementation is a big challenge for brands.
 See where you fall on Google and BCG’s scale to start your own journey.

 1. Nascent